zven21/handan/README.md

 This project utilizes the following technologies:

-* Phoenix: A web framework for Elixir that allows for the creation of fast, scalable, and maintainable web applications.
+* **Phoenix**: A web framework for Elixir that allows for the creation of fast, scalable, and maintainable web applications.
-* Commanded(CQRS): A command handling framework for building event-driven systems.
+* **Commanded(CQRS)**: A command handling framework for building event-driven systems.
-* Absinthe(GraphQL): A query language for APIs that allows for more flexible and efficient data retrieval.
+* **Absinthe(GraphQL)**: A query language for APIs that allows for more flexible and efficient data retrieval.

 ## **Flow Diagram**